 When I started working on large orchestral scores, the string section sizes were pretty standard, and similar to the concert hall where each lower section shrinks by two players.
 So for example, a standard orchestra might be 14 first violins, 12 seconds, 10 violas, 8 cello and 6 basses, or “14/12/10/8/6” for short (in the film world where we lump all the violins together this is often condensed to “26/10/8/6”).
 After many years of orchestrating, conducting, and recording orchestras I have come to the conclusion that those numbers are not the best for the studio.
 My standard lineup now is 24/8/10/4.
 This gets me through most scores.
 That is 46 players.
-Of course on some projects budget considerations mean I can’t have everyone, and caps on numbers due to Covid might mean I need a smaller ensemble as well.
+Of course on some projects budget considerations mean I can’t have everyone, and during the Covid period caps on numbers meant we could only have a smaller ensemble.
 Either way, there will ideally be more cellos than violas, in contrast to the standard ensemble.

 My preference is for 24.
 That is enough to make a full sound.
 You have an even number of firsts and seconds (I do not see why there should be two less seconds).
 One of the advantages of writing all the violins on the one part in the studio is that we can easily divide into three even parts.
 If you try this with separate Violin I and Violin II parts, it gets complicated as you need to write lines one and two in the Violin I and say ‘divisi 8/4,’ then lines two and three in Violin II with ‘divisi 4/8’!
 Instead, with combined parts, we just write the three lines and say ‘div a3’ or ‘8/8/8’ and we are ready to go.
 Also if we need to rebalance the parts, perhaps with more people on the melody, we can easily move some seconds up.